sandialabs/sceptre-phenix-topologies/soap-hil/README.md

 This repository contains a topology to demonstrate the Hardware-In-the-Loop (HIL) capabilities of SCEPTRE.
 The topology is based on the original SOAP (SCEPTRE on a Platter) topology and underlying power model, simulated using PyPower.
 It includes the integration of a Siemens S7 PLC as HIL, functioning as a simple controller in the power model. _This topology also still fully functions without HIL and can be used by selecting a second, "virtual-only" control screen that is already included in the HMI configuration._

 In addition to the topology, this repo includes a demo attack against the PLC to manipulate and destablize the power system model.
-In addition, a SCORCH pipeline is included in the scenario which can be used to captur raw PCAP to exportable files, and packet metadata (via filebeat and [Zeek](zeek.org)) to an elastic instance.
+Finally, a SCORCH pipeline is included in the scenario which can be used to capture raw PCAP to exportable files, and packet metadata (via filebeat and [Zeek](zeek.org)) to an elastic instance.

 # Getting Started